Highways in Hungary: M6 motorway

-M7
+M7 motorway

-The M7 starts from western part of Budapest, it connects the Hungarian capital with Lake Balaton and southwestern part of Hungary, towards Zagreb.
+The M7 motorway starts from Budapest, it connects the Hungarian capital with Lake Balaton and southwestern part of Transdanubia, towards to Zagreb.
 The motorway is part of the Pan-European Corridor V, and European route E71.
 Average daily traffic is 62,779 near Budapest and 49,273 vehicles/day near Székesfehérvár.
 The motorway was built in the 1960s and reached the Croatian border in October 2008.